Boats

 <bgsound src="badmoonrising-CCR.wav" loop=infinite>

-Copyright 1999-2008 by Don Blankenship.
-You may use the images, descriptions, stories or text within this site for non-commercial, not-for-profit purposes only.
+Copyright 1999-2014 by Don Blankenship.
+You may use the images, descriptions, stories or text within this site, with proper credit, for non-commercial, not-for-profit purposes only.
 In the event you wish to use any material contained within this site for commercial, for-profit purposes, permission must be obtained from the author, Don Blankenship, in advance of such use.
 All rights reserved.
-Click email if you have comments or feel free to sign the guestbook.
+Click email if you have comments.
 Thanks for your interest in learning about the Mobile Riverine Force.